101Jay/101Jay/README.md

-# 👋 Thanks to visit
+# 👋 Thanks for visiting

 >### Studying
      Python